Abdulqader-Abobakr/Abdulqader-Abobakr/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm **Abdulqader**, a passionate **BIT student** and **front-end web developer** from Sana'a, Yemen.
+I'm **Abdulqader**, a passionate **Business information technology student** and **front-end web developer** from Sana'a, Yemen.
 I love turning ideas into beautiful, functional websites that make a difference for businesses and people.

 - 🎓  Student at **International University of Technology Twintech (IUTT)**
 - 💼 **Freelance Web Developer** — building websites for different businesses